tawebbcn/bcn-webdev-checklists/slides-guidelines.md

-#SLIDES
+# SLIDES

-- (Intro) My name is ... and I present you ...
+- My name is ... and I present you ...
+(Intro)

 - It's a ... (explain it in one sentence)

 - User can ...
 (3-4 short sentences that explain the main features of the application)

 - Challenges (Be concise.
-Reserve explainations for the speech)
+Reserve explanations for the speech)

 - Learnings (Top lessons learnt.
 Be concise.
-Remember to add something learnt about you, not just technologies)
+Remember to add something personal, about you, not just technologies)

 - If I were to start from scratch ...
 (Something you think you can improve for the next project.
 One sentence)

 - To Do (Next steps to improve your application)

 - Highlights (Something remarkable from your project and you want to share.
-Not just technologies used but great experiences, organisation ...)
+Not just technologies used but great experiences, planning, organization ...)

 - Demo (Add a the link to your deployed application)